fengcong1992/SolarNet/README.md

 ## Publications
 **If you use this resource in your research, please cite our publications**:

-Feng, C., Zhang, J., Zhang, W., Hodge, B.-M., 2021.
-Convolutional Neural Networks for Intra-hour Solar Forecasting Based on Sky Image Sequences. (under review)
+Feng, C., Zhang, J., Zhang, W., Hodge, B.-M., 2022.
+Convolutional Neural Networks for Intra-hour Solar Forecasting Based on Sky Image Sequences.
+Applied Energy.

 Feng, C. and Zhang, J., 2020.
 SolarNet: A sky image-based deep convolutional neural network for intra-hour solar forecasting.
 Solar Energy, 204, pp.71-78.